commercetools/merchant-center-application-kit/packages/application-config/README.md

 ### JSON Schema

-To enable JSON schema validation for the Custom Application configuration, you can add reference the URL to the `schema.json` file provided in this package.
+To enable JSON schema validation for the Custom Application configuration, you can add a reference as a URL to the `schema.json` file provided in this package.

 **Example setup for VSCode**